 Clinicians and staff enhance quality improvement through the use of health IT and other tools to ensure that patients and families make informed decisions about their health.

-How can American Diabetes Month make a difference?
+How can American Heart Month make a difference?

-We can use this month to raise awareness about diabetes risk factors and encourage people to make healthy changes.
+We can use this month to raise awareness about heart disease and how people can prevent it — both at home and in the community.

 Here are just a few ideas:

-- Encourage people to make small changes, like taking the stairs instead of the elevator.
+- Encourage families to make small changes, like using spices to season their food instead of salt.

-- Ask doctors and nurses to be leaders in their communities by speaking about the importance of healthy eating and physical activity.
+- Ask doctors and nurses to be leaders in their communities by speaking out about ways to prevent heart disease.

 Since 1985, Heritage Health has provided the most vulnerable members of the community with access to quality healthcare.
 All services, including medical, dental, and behavioral health, are offered regardless of income and insurance status.
 We strive to improve the overall health of the communities we serve by expanding and improving access to health and wellness services.
 Your donation helps make healthcare access a reality.